nnthrslmn/nnthrslmn/README.md

 ---

 Hi there!
-I’m **Anne**, an **AI Software Engineer** passionate about turning ideas into smart, useful, and beautifully designed applications.
+I’m **Anne**, a **Web Developer/Designer | Software Engineer** passionate about turning ideas into smart, useful, and beautifully designed applications.

 ---